JackSzwergold/Cheat-Sheets/content/ssh.md

 	cat ~/.ssh/id_rsa.pub

-Or if you are in Mac OS X, then use `pbcopy` like this to copy the `id_rsa.pub` key directly into the clipboard/pasteboard:
+Or if you are in macOS, then use `pbcopy` like this to copy the `id_rsa.pub` key directly into the clipboard/pasteboard:

     cat ~/.ssh/id_rsa.pub | pbcopy